unbit/foohid/README.md

 OSX IOKit driver for implementing virtual HID devices from userspace.

-*** The foohid driver is currently unsupported and lacks thread-safety (leading to security problems), please do not use it in production unless you want to sponsor the project contacting info at unbit dot it ***
+*** The foohid driver is currently unsupported and lacks proper thread-safety (leading to security problems), please do not use it in production unless you want to sponsor the project contacting info at unbit dot it ***

 ## Examples